zumasys/docs/site/rover/release-notes/web/1-10-0/README.md

       > Note: Currently only supported by select ERPs.
     - Additional help text has been added to the Payment section.
     - Confirmation dialog when navigating away from POS now allows you to save progress as a draft.
     - Added keyboard shortcuts support for parts table.
 To enable, toggle the new "Keyboard Shortcuts" located in the POS settings menu.
+Click the icon or press `Ctrl` + `Shift` + `?` to view all shortcuts.
+Loading parts now focus on the first part quantity field.
+When the focus is on the quantity field, you can use the following keyboard shortcuts:
-      - Loading parts now focus on the first part quantity field.
+      - `Enter` will add the focused part to that cart.
-      - Pressing the 'Enter' will add the part to that cart.
+      - `Shift` + `Arrow Up`  will move the focus to the previous part quantity field.
-      - Shift + 'Arrow Up' and 'Arrow Down' will move the focus up or down the parts table.
+      - `Shift` + `Arrow Down` will move the focus to the next part quantity field.
-      - Shift + 'F' will focus on part search.
+      - `Shift` + `F` will focus on part search.
   - **General**
     - UI enhancements for settings page.